 Aha!
 Both nature and Reiki practice are balancing.

 When we’re balanced, we feel better and we function better.
 And we make better choices, ones that help us stay balanced.
 Choices that are kind to ourselves, to others, and to our planet.

 It’s really so simple.
 It’s an improvement we can feel.

 And it’s not mere suggestion; it’s a measurable, reproducible physiologic shift.

 We often don’t notice how unbalanced we’ve gotten.
 Reiki self practice makes it so easy to come back to ourselves quickly.

 Let’s balance together

-Since early March, I’ve been leading free online global Reiki self practice sessions.
-More than 7500 people from 82 countries have registered.
-We come together online on Tuesdays and/or Saturdays, as you are able.
+Since early March, I’ve been leading free online global I Love MySelf Reiki self practice sessions.
+Nearly 14,000 people from 88 countries have registered.
+We come together online on Tuesdays and Saturdays, as you are able.

 As we balance ourselves through Reiki self practice, we experience our true nature.
 Our state becomes steadier.
 We’re more creative, less reactive.